alexandrestein/gotinydb/CHANGLOG.md

 ### Added

-- Add support for multiple write operation at ones [#11](https://github.com/alexandrestein/gotinydb/issues/11)
+- Add support for multiple write operation at ones [#11](https://github.com/alexandrestein/gotinydb/issues/11).

 ### Changed

 - The test has been fully remade to get it more relevant: [#7](https://github.com/alexandrestein/gotinydb/issues/7)
+- Make a queue to serialize the write when possible.
+This is related to [#11](https://github.com/alexandrestein/gotinydb/issues/11).

 ### Fixes